erikw/taiga-stats/README.md

 It's recommended to put these 2 values in the below described `taiga-stats.conf` file for easier usage of this tool!

 ## Config file
-It is tedious to have to specify the server URL and the authentication token everytime.
+It is tedious to have to specify the server URL and the authentication token every time.
 Also you typically work with some project at a time and would like to have default values for the project to use and maybe which tag to filter on.
-You can genearte a configuration file to set these default values.
+You can generate a configuration file to set these default values.

 ```console
 $ taiga-stats config_template